US attacks Syrian air base with missiles after Syrian chemical weapons attack

+It was the first direct American assault on the Syrian government and Trump's most dramatic military order since becoming president just over two months ago.
+Announcing the assault from his Florida resort, Trump said there was no doubt Syrian President Bashar Assad was responsible for the chemical attack, which he said employed banned gases and killed dozens.

+"Assad choked out the lives of innocent men, women and children," Trumped declared.

-The strikes hit the government-controlled Shayrat air base in central Syria, where U.S. officials say the Syrian military planes that dropped the chemicals had taken off.
-The U.S. missiles hit at 8:45 p.m. in Washington, early morning Friday in Syria.
+The U.S. strikes hit the government-controlled Shayrat air base in central Syria, where U.S. officials say the Syrian military planes that dropped the chemicals had taken off.
+The U.S. missiles hit at 8:45 p.m. in Washington, 3:45 a.m.
+Friday morning in Syria.
+The missiles targeted the base's airstrips, hangars, control tower and ammunition areas, officials said.

+Syrian state TV reported a U.S. missile attack on a number of military targets and called the attack an "aggression."

 The surprise U.S. assault marked a striking reversal for Trump, who warned as a candidate against the U.S. getting pulled into the Syrian civil war, now in its seventh year.
-But the president appeared moved by the photos of children killed in the chemical attack, calling it a "disgrace to humanity" that crossed "a lot of lines."
+But the president earlier in the week appeared moved by the photos of children killed in the chemical attack, calling it a "disgrace to humanity" that crossed "a lot of lines."

 About 60 U.S. Tomahawk missiles, fired from warships in the Mediterranean Sea, targeted an air base in retaliation for a chemical weapons attack that American officials believe Syrian government aircraft launched with a nerve agent, possibly sarin.